SK A 4024

-State and Slavery will be published by Uitgeverij Athenaeum on 15 June 2023.
+State and Slavery is published by Uitgeverij Athenaeum on 15 June 2023.
 The publication calls upon the representatives of the Dutch state to make room for ongoing dialogue and the possibility of reparation in 2023, a year that is dedicated to the commemoration of the slavery past.

 This richly illustrated book shows the many ways in which the Dutch state and its predecessors were involved in the colonial slavery past.
 In over four hundred pages, more than thirty authors discuss important aspects of Dutch colonial slavery.